Orange-OpenSource/ouds-ios/OUDS/Core/OUDS/Sources/_OUDS.docc/Themes.md

 You will have to create a _Swift class_ which will inherit from `OrangeTheme` or `OUDSTheme`.
 You can see `OrangeTheme` as more specified and less abtract as `OUDSTheme` which is the base of all themes.
 We do not recommend to use directly the `OUDSTheme` as is.
-Then, you should override the _semantic tokens_ and _components tokens_ you want using the wrappers ; we recommend to use _Swift extensions_ for clarity reasons.
+Then, you should override the _semantic tokens_ and _components tokens_ you want using the providers ; we recommend to use _Swift extensions_ for clarity reasons.
 If your theme needs to define its own _raw tokens_, you can also define them using a `enum` and the _raw tokens types_.

 ### By subclassing

-You may want to define your own theme, thus you can override the `OrangeTheme` with your own class or just override the wrappers.
+You may want to define your own theme, thus you can override the `OrangeTheme` with your own class or just override the providers.

-You will have to override the tokens wrapper you need.
-To do that, make a subclass of the wrapper you target:
+You will have to override the tokens provider you need.
+To do that, make a subclass of the provider you target:
 - spaces tokens are `OUDSSpaceSemanticTokensProvider`
 - sizes tokens are in `OUDSSizeSemanticTokensProvider`
-- colors tokens are all defined in `OrangeThemeColorSemanticTokensWrapper`
+- colors tokens are all defined in `OrangeThemeColorSemanticTokensProvider`
 - borders tokens are in `OUDSBorderSemanticTokensProvider`
 - elevations tokens are in `OUDSElevationSemanticTokensProvider`
 - opacity tokens are in `OUDSOpacitySemanticTokensProvider`